-The Department is currently seeking community members to be a part of the CCPAF as a Chief's Community Advisor.
+The Department is currently seeking community members to be a part of the CCPAF as a Chief's Community Advisor for the 2025-2027 CCPAF term.
 Members of the SFPD are encouraged and welcomed to share this information with the communities they serve.
 Interested community members may complete the CCPAF application, which is currently posted on the Department website.
 Applications will be accepted for the next 30 calendar days.
 Please refer interested community members to our Department website for the CCPAF application and instructions.